Nasa28/Directory-of-Hotels-in-Nigeria/README.md

 $ git clone https://github.com/Nasa28/Directory-of-Hotels-in-Nigeria.git

 ```
+- Open the folder using a code editor.
 - To create a branch , run $git checkout -b <New_branch>
 - To change branch, run $git checkout <Branch_name>
 ### Prerequisites